 Despite tremendous automation in modern warfare, personal luggage remains to be an inevitable load for soldiers to bear.
 One would assume that military technology used in a backpack is more advanced than civilian technology but it isn’t the case.
-All military backpacks are based on same old stitch-fabric technique.
-Recently, US army deployed robotic beasts of burden.
+All military backpacks are based on the same old stitch-fabric technique.
+Recently, the US army deployed robotic beasts of burden.
 But the quadrupeds come with their advantages as well as disadvantages.
-And they cannot fully replace the need of a handy backpack in battlefield.
+And they cannot fully replace the need for a handy backpack on the battlefield.
 Main problems with the existing design are:

-1. Backpack needs to be worn on and taken which creates hinderance and consumes critical seconds.
+1. The backpack needs to be worn on and taken which creates hindrance and consumes critical seconds.

 2. The stiffness in its design is inversely related to the stretch.
 It surely adds to the structural integrity but limits internal spatial and organizational possibilities.

-The core restricting factor in design possibilities of a backpack is the Flexibility-Stiffness relationship of its manufacturing material.
-The two variables complement each other structurally but limits the overall organization spatially.
+The core restricting factor in the design possibilities of a backpack is the Flexibility-Stiffness relationship of its manufacturing material.
+The two variables complement each other structurally but limit the overall organization spatially.
 After going through mind-boggling skeletal systems and skin structures in Nature, a most distinct skin technology is found in marine life.
-A sea cucumber (Holothuria) has developed skin tissues which can acquire a range of plasticity between sheerly stiff and highly flexible.
-Sea water and body fluids are used to control different pressure points of the skin.
+A sea cucumber (Holothuria) has developed skin tissues that can acquire a range of plasticity between sheerly stiff and highly flexible.
+Seawater and body fluids are used to control different pressure points of the skin.
 But at a deeper molecular level, a complex functional re-organization takes place.
 It is a classic example of complex adaptive systems and guides us to re-invent a military backpack.

-Immense amount of research has gone into developing and encoding smart materials which change their stiffness and strength.
-Microfibers impregnated with Carbon materials, smart fabric sensors, graphene and experiments of twisting conductive fibers with normal fibers of a fabric help in designing a backpack which does not need to be stitched altogether.
+An immense amount of research has gone into developing and encoding smart materials that change their stiffness and strength.
+Microfibers impregnated with Carbon materials, smart fabric sensors, graphene, and experiments of twisting conductive fibers with normal fibers of fabric help in designing a backpack that does not need to be stitched at all.
 Once, tension-compression elements become inseparable, new design possibilities emerge.

 A backpack is woven seamlessly with smart fibers (28) which can change their stiffness-stretch factor in relation to body posture and objects inside.
-Fabfric is laced with memory alloy strings capable of molecular-level functional re-organization (23, 24).
-Such re-organization takes its cues from weight of the bag (15, 32), geometries of the objects inside (21), stamina of the soldier (25), body frame and movement of the soldier (26, 31) and designated pressure points and gestures of a hand (10, 17-20).
+Fabric is laced with memory alloy strings capable of molecular-level functional reorganization (23, 24).
+Such re-organization takes its cues from the weight of the bag (15, 32), geometries of the objects inside (21), the stamina of the soldier (25), body frame and movement of the soldier (26, 31) and designated pressure points and gestures of a hand (10, 17-20).

 Row1Column1: Closeup of Sea Cucumber